 Step 2: Include Several Different Types Of Work

 There are as many different types of copywriting as there are businesses.
-That’s why it’s important that your portfolio is filled with different styles of copywriting.
-Your goal is to show that you’re adaptable and will be able to create the type of content your client needs.
+That’s why it’s important that your writing portfolio is filled with different styles of copywriting.
+Your goal is to show potential clients that you’re adaptable and will be able to create the type of content your client needs.

 Some examples of the types of copywriting you might include in your portfolio are: